afewell-hh/hedgehog-content-center/docs/toi/implementation_state.md

 - AG Grid for efficient data display and interaction
 - OpenAI GPT-4 integration for content generation and verification
 - TailwindCSS for styling
-- SimpleMDE for Markdown editing (both question and answer fields)
+- HubSpot-compliant HTML formatting for KB entries
 - DuckDuckGo integration for technical verification

 ## Completed Features